 The Law Firm Sustainability Network is a nonprofit organization of law firms and legal departments committed to promoting the benefits of environmental sustainability and corporate social responsibility within their firms and throughout the legal industry.
 We believe by working collaboratively and giving firms essential tools and resources, we can have an ever greater impact on preserving the environment.
 The LFSN’s mission is to develop key performance indicators, foster knowledge-sharing, develop best practice guidelines, and recognize innovation regarding environmental sustainability in the U.S. legal sector.

-The LFSN is currently working on the American Legal Industry Sustainability Standards (ALISS), a self-assessment tool that measures law firms’ implementation of environmentally friendly practices that promote energy efficiency, conservation of energy and resources, recycling, and related measures.
-The LFSN intends to launch ALISS next year.
+The LFSN has developed the American Legal Industry Sustainability Standards (ALISS), a self-assessment tool that measures law firms’ implementation of environmentally friendly practices that promote energy efficiency, conservation of energy and resources, recycling, and related measures.
+For information about ALISS including the ALISS Key Insights Summary Report, please click here.

 Beveridge & Diamond

 Daniel M. Krainin is a Principal in the New York office of Beveridge & Diamond, P.C., whose practice is focused on environmental and toxic tort litigation matters.
-He has been named to the Super Lawyers list for environmental litigation in the New York Metropolitan area, and serves as a Vice Chair of the American Bar Association Environment Section's Environmental Litigation and Toxic Torts Committee.
+He has been named to the Super Lawyers list for environmental litigation in the New York Metropolitan area, and serves as Co-Chair of the New York State Bar Association Environment Section's Toxic Torts Committee.
 Dan is a founding member and the chair of Beveridge & Diamond's Green Team.

 Vice-President & Executive Director